berklee-epd/mtec345-homework/ethan-bessette/research-work/analysis/README.md

 They also used a customized off-the-shelf solution, I AM CHOIR to shape the vocals [2].
 The model was trained on a gospel choir, children's choir, and gang vocals [4].

-They used an LLM (Gemma3-27b).
+They used an open sourced LLM (Gemma3-27b).

-They did use I AM CHOIR models to shape the voices.
-The various tools were kept separate.
-The Stable Audio generated the main sections of the background.
-I AM CHOIR processed the vocals.
+The tools were kept separate; human interaction piped data across models, as explained in the Workflow section.

 ### Data Pipeline